advancedtelematic/quickcheck-state-machine/README.md

 ### Example

-Let's implement and test programs using mutable references.
-Our mutable references can be created, read from, written to and incremented:
+As a first example, let's implement and test programs using mutable references.
+Our implementation will be using `IORef`s, but let's start with a representation of what actions are possible with program using mutable references.
+Our mutable references can be created, read from, written to and
+incremented:

 ```haskell
 data Action (v :: * -> *) :: * -> * where